Language Model Algorithms

 Try it — generate skip-gram pairs

-Step through each center word; the window emits a training pair with every neighbour.
+Step through each center word; sliding the window produces a training pair with every neighbour.

 Interactive · Skip-gram pairs